NannyML/nannyml/docs/how_it_works/thresholds.rst

 The :class:`~nannyml.thresholds.Threshold` class represents a way of calculating thresholds.
 Its :meth:`~nannyml.thresholds.Threshold.thresholds` method returns two values: a lower and an upper threshold value.
-It takes a ``np.ndarray`` of values as a parameter.
+It takes a ``numpy.ndarray`` of values as a parameter.
 This are typically the metric or method value calculated on reference data.

 All NannyML calculators and estimators have a ``threshold`` property that allows you to set a custom threshold for